This topic describes the FOR UPDATE clause.

 NOWAITkeyword to immediately report an error if a row cannot be locked by the current session.

-SKIP LOCKEDto instruct the server to lock rows if possible, and skip rows that are already locked by another session.
+SKIP LOCKEDto instruct the server to lock rows if possible, and skip rows that have been locked by another session.